adlnet/xAPI-Spec/xAPI.md

 * [URI](#def-uri)

 <a name="def-activity" />
 __Activity__: A thing with which to be interacted.
-An activty can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a verb.
+An activity can be a unit of instruction, experience, or performance that is to be tracked in meaningful combination with a verb.
 Interpretation of ‘Activity’ is broad, meaning that activities can even be tangible objects.
 In the statement “Anna tried a cake recipe”: the recipe constitutes the Activity in terms of the XAPI statement.